heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 > By default, GitHub will show you the HTTPS URL.
 You need to click on the
 > **SSH** tab to see the SSH URL.

-Let's switch to a bit of theory now!

 ### Sign commits with SSH

 Signing commits is a good practice to prove that you are the author of a commit.